Things appear to be looking up for Zynga Inc. (ZNGA)

 Zynga Inc. (ZNGA): Who are the competitors?

-The company’s main competitors (and peers) include Activision Blizzard Inc. (ATVI) that is trading 61.29% up over the past 12 months.
-Alphabet Inc. (GOOGL) is 67.82% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -49.1% from the last report on Jan 14, 2021 to stand at a total of 113.57 million short shares sold with a short interest ratio of 2.61.
+The company’s main competitors (and peers) include Activision Blizzard Inc. (ATVI) that is trading 70.52% up over the past 12 months.
+Alphabet Inc. (GOOGL) is 84.43% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 0.29% from the last report on Jan 28, 2021 to stand at a total of 69.91 million short shares sold with a short interest ratio of 2.67.